 For most new generator buyers, diesel engines connote power — the power to move or pull heavy loads.
-The terms “strength”, “heavy-duty”, “durable”, and “rugged” are all associated with diesels.
-Power — that’s part of the emotional appeal of diesels.
+The terms “strength”, “heavy-duty”, “durable”, and “rugged” are all associated with diesel.
+Power — that’s part of the emotional appeal of diesel.
 After all, you don’t think of diesel engines for light-duty applications like motorcycles or lawnmowers.
-You may not even think of diesels as appropriate for automobiles, but that too is changing.
+You may not even think of diesel as appropriate for automobiles, but that too is changing.

 Modern diesel engines now have computerized engine management to control electronic fuel injectors that operate at incredibly high speed and pressures.
 What this means is that the right amount of fuel is injected at the best possible time for optimum combustion efficiency with minimal pollution and virtually no smoke.
 That’s right, smoke is a thing of the past.
 And now that smoke is gone, so is almost all diesel exhaust odor.
 What little diesel exhaust aroma remains will be gone when ultra-low-sulfur diesel fuel replaces current diesel fuel in 2006, as mandated by the EPA.

 The next thing you’ll notice about modern diesel engines is that they are quiet.
 Gone is the clattering sound that some made at low speeds.

 Pilot injection is an ingenious noise suppression cycle for modern direct injection diesel.
 Modern diesel with pilot injection run almost as quietly as comparable gasoline engines.